Rehab for Drug Addiction Explained

 How Long Are Drug Rehab Programmes?

-The length of your drug addiction treatment will be determined by a number of different factors, including the state of your physical and mental health, the severity and length of your addiction, the type of treatment programme that you undergo and how you respond to treatment once it is underway.
+The length of drug rehab will be determined by a number of different factors, including physical and mental health, the severity and length of the addiction, the type of treatment programme and how the clients respond to treatment once it is underway.

-Stays in residential rehab typically last for between one and three months; however, it is vital that you retain a degree of flexibility regarding the timeframe for your treatment, because you may need to adjust that timeframe once you are in treatment.
-For example, if you respond especially well to treatment, you may find that your doctors are able to recommend that you leave the clinic earlier than planned.
-On the other hand, as your treatment progresses, it may become clear that you would benefit from an extension to your treatment programme.
+Stays in residential drug rehab typically last for between one and three months; however, it is vital that people suffering from addiction retain a degree of flexibility regarding the timeframe for their treatment, because they may need to adjust that timeframe once they are in treatment.
+For example, if they respond especially well to treatment, their doctors can recommend them to leave the clinic earlier than planned.
+On the other hand, it may become clear that the client would benefit from an extension to the treatment programme.

 What Does Drug Rehab Cost in the UK?

 It is difficult to give anything other than a very rough guide to potential treatment costs in the UK.
-A standard residential drug addiction treatment programme will cost between £4,000 and £15,000 per month, with rates affected by numerous factors including the type and duration of treatment and the standard of the clinic you attend.
-Because of this very broad range of costs, it is vital that before committing to treatment, you get precise costings from any clinic you are considering.
-An addiction specialist can help you get a better understanding of cost and may also be able to suggest more affordable treatment options.
+Rates are affected by numerous factors including the type and duration of treatment and the standard of the clinic.
+Because of this very broad range of costs, it is vital to get precise costings from any clinic before actually attending the treatment programme.
+An addiction specialist can help in getting a better understanding of cost and may also be able to suggest more affordable treatment options.

 Drug Addiction Recovery and Aftercare

-Because recovery can be so difficult, even if your stay in rehab has been a success, quality treatment organisations usually offer up to a year’s free aftercare.
-Although you may feel reluctant to revisit the clinic after treatment, you should take advantage of every opportunity for ongoing care offered to give you the best support possible for your recovery.
+Because recovery can be so difficult, even if the drug rehab stay has been a success, quality treatment organisations usually offer up to a year’s free aftercare.
+All who are suffering from an addiction should take advantage of every opportunity for ongoing care offered so that they make use of all the available support for their recovery.

 Recovery and community

-A strong support network is a hugely important factor in your recovery, but you should not think only of family and friends when considering the support network to which you will have access.
-One silver lining to the UK’s addiction epidemic is the presence across the country of a large community of recovering users you can turn to for help in times of need and provide help to in turn.
-Giving your support to fellow recovering users can be of immense therapeutic value and can also help you resolve issues that may continue to burden you after you leave the clinic.
+A strong support network is a hugely important factor in recovery, but we should not think only of family and friends when considering the support network to which we would have access.
+One silver lining to the UK’s addiction epidemic is the presence across the country of a large community of recovering users we can turn to for help in times of need and, in turn, provide help to.
+Supporting fellow recovering users can be of immense therapeutic value and can also help to resolve issues that may continue to be a burden after leaving the clinic.

-Addiction is a devastating illness that claims the lives of thousands of people each year in the UK alone; do not let yourself become one of them.
-No matter which drug you are addicted to, there is expert help available that can help you defeat your addiction and return to a life free of substance abuse.
-Once you are able to admit that you have a drug problem and are willing to do whatever it takes to overcome it, call your GP and/or an addiction specialist to find out about treatment options.
+Do not let yourself become one of the victims of addiction.
+No matter which substance you are addicted to, there is expert help available that can help you defeat your addiction and return to a life free of substance abuse.
+Call your GP and/or an addiction specialist to find out about treatment options.